Indonesia lifts tsunami warning after quake

-DENPASAR, Indonesia (Reuters) - Indonesia lifted a tsunami warning that was imposed after a magnitude 7 earthquake rocked Bali and Lombok islands on Sunday.
+DENPASAR, Indonesia, Aug 5 (Reuters) - Indonesia lifted a tsunami warning that was imposed after a magnitude 7 earthquake rocked Bali and Lombok islands on Sunday.

 Officials said airports on both islands were operating normally despite minor damage.